Ron Denhaan, Realtor (949) 290-3263. Coto de Caza real estate specialist.

 Don't expect to go through real-estate investing without making any mistakes.
 Like most businesses there is a learning curve.
 You will only learn the real-estate game by being active and understanding the buying process.
 To be successful, you need to learn the market, how to locate property, inspect property, negotiate your deal, contract to buy, finance the purchase, and close the transaction.
 You can't possible learn all this at once; the only way you'll ever be ready to understand, is by actually going through the motions.

 The "1031" tax-deferred exchange.
-One of your best investment tools!
+One of your best investor tools!

 How would you like to be able to defer paying capital gains taxes on your investment properties and keep the money rolling into new investments?
 You can do this through the 1031 exchange.
 A 1031 exchange, also known as a Starker exchange or a tax-deferred exchange, allows you to sell investment property and to defer capital gains and depreciation recapture taxes.
 This assumes reinvestment of 100% of the equity into "like-kind" property (or a combination of properties) of equal or greater value.
 Any property held for investment purposes or for productive use in a trade or business generally qualifies as "like kind" property for 1031 exchange purposes.